Li-Tian/neo/Documentation/articles/blockchain/blockchain_datastructure.md

 &emsp;&emsp;`Timestamp` is the bock's time stamp, must bigger than the previous block's.The invternal between two block is about 15 seconds, set by the variable `SecondsPerBlock` in configuration file `protocol.json`.

 &emsp;&emsp;`NextConsensus` is a hash of mulit-signature contract, which needs more than two-thirds of the signatures of the consensus nodes as parameters.
 The example script as below.
 Each block, with the `NextConsensus` field, locks the nodes participating in the next round of consensus activity.
-In the previous round of consensus activity, the Speaker calcualted the consensus nodes of the next round based on the voting at that time, generated the multi-party signature contract, and assigned the hash value of the contract to the block's `NextConsensus` field.
+In the previous round of consensus activity, the Speaker calcualted the consensus nodes of the next round based on the voting at that time, generated the multi-signature contract, and assigned the hash value of the contract to the block's `NextConsensus` field.

 &emsp;&emsp;`Witness` is the verification script of the block, it contains `InvocationScript` and `VerificationScript`.
 The `InvocationScript` provides the parameters for the `VerificationScript` to execute.